percona/pmm-doc/docs/faq.md

 PMM protects an exporter's output from unauthorized access by adding an authorization layer.
 To access an exporter you can use "`pmm`" as a user name and the Agent ID as a password.
 You can find the Agent ID corresponding to a given exporter by running `pmm-admin list`.

-## How to provision PMM Server with non-default admin Password
+## How to provision PMM Server with non-default admin password?

-Currently there is no API available to change `admin` password, If you're deploying through docker you can use the following code snippet to change the password after starting docker container:
+Currently there is no API available to change the `admin` password.
+If you're deploying through Docker you can use the following code snippet to change the password after starting the Docker container:

 ```sh
 PMMPASSWORD="mypassword"